The Bankrate promise

-With today’s low interest rates, it is generally difficult to compound with interest-only investments, but investors can also take advantage of compounding by investing in high-return investments and reinvesting the profits.
+With today’s interest rates, it is generally difficult to compound with interest-only investments, but investors can also take advantage of compounding by investing in high-return investments and reinvesting the profits.

-While long-term equities on their own are also a good investment to compound growth, dividend stocks are even better.
-Dividend stocks are a one-two punch, as the underlying asset can keep increasing in value while paying out dividends and this investment can earn compound growth if the payouts are reinvested.
+While stocks are a good investment to compound growth, dividend stocks may be even better.
+Dividend stocks are a one-two punch, as the underlying asset can keep increasing in value while paying out dividends, and this investment can earn compound growth if the payouts are reinvested.

 If you’re looking for dividend income, you may want to look to the group of stocks known as the “Dividend Aristocrats.”
-This group of S&P 500 companies have increased dividends per share for at least 25 consecutive years.
+This group of S&P 500 companies has increased dividends per share for at least 25 consecutive years.
 Some companies on this list include Coca-Cola, Walmart and IBM.
 So, for a first-time investor looking to potentially outpace inflation while compounding income long-term, dividend stocks and dividend aristocrats are a good way to go.

 Keep in mind, these companies also tend to be more stable and less volatile, so they may not offer as much potential for outsized returns like the top growth stocks would.

 Real estate investment trusts (REITs)

 REITs are a great way to diversify your portfolio by investing in real estate without having to buy the property outright.
 REITs pay out at least 90 percent of their taxable income to their shareholders in the form of dividends each year.
 As they do with other dividend stocks, investors must reinvest their payouts in order to enjoy the benefits of compounding over time.

 REIT investors will need to be aware that these investments are quite different from a savings account or a CD.
 REITs are sensitive to fluctuations in interest rates, which affect the real estate market disproportionately compared to other assets.
 And unlike very safe bank products, the price of REITs can move up and down a lot over time.